ProjecteEndCipher/Cipher-Panel/README.md

 ## Cipher Customers

-If you are a customer of cipher, we suggest canceling your subscriptions and getting a refund.
+If you are a customer of Cipher, we suggest canceling your subscriptions and getting a refund.